Know how to enable remote desktop on Windows 7:

-So before connection the target computer, you need to check the version of your Windows Operating System.
+Now let’s have a look at how to enable remote desktop on Windows 7.
+So, before connecting the target computer you need to check the version of your Windows Operating System.
 The target computer should have Windows Operating Systems version of Windows 10, Windows 8.1 ( Professional or Enterprise), Windows 7 (Professional, Home Premium Ultimate or Enterprise).
-So after you check, if the Operating System is one among the mentioned then you can start the process immediately.
+So after checking, if the Operating System is one among the mentioned then you can follow the steps mentioned below:-

-- Open the System Control Panel on your Windows Operating System which you need to set the settings on your connectin Windows OS.
+- Open the System Control Panel on your Windows Operating System for which you need to set the settings on your connection Windows OS.

 - Click on Remote Settings.
 You can see a new window with System Properties.

 - Click on Remote Label and Check the box “All Remote Assistance Connections to this Computer”.

 - Else you can see an option like “Allow Connection only from the computer running Remote Desktop with Network Level Authentication” if you are using Windows 7 OS on both the computers.

 - Now click on the Select Users label, here you need to add User Name and Computer which you want to add.

 - Click on Add and then click on Check Names.
 Select the account and then click OK.

 Note: You should always remember to leave your computer switch on when you leave.
 If you switch it off, you will not be able to connect it remotely.
 Also, if it is a laptop, be sure that it remains plugged in.[/sc_fs_faq]